intel-analytics/ipex-llm/docs/readthedocs/source/doc/Friesian/Overview/friesian.md

 ## **1. Overview**
 BigDL Friesian is an open source framework for building and deploying recommender systems and works with the other BigDL components including DLlib and Orca to provide end-to-end recommender solution on Intel CPU.
+It provides:
-It provides unified and easy-to-use APIs for data preprocessing and [feature engineering](../QuickStart/feature_engineering.md), examples of [common recommender models](../QuickStart/train.md), as well as a framework of [distributed serving](../QuickStart/serve.md).
+1. An offline pipeline, including unified and easy-to-use APIs for [feature engineering](../QuickStart/offline.md), [examples](https://github.com/intel-analytics/BigDL/tree/main/python/friesian/example) of common recommender models.
+2. A nearline pipeline of loading procssed data into redis database.
+3. An online framework of distributed serving.

 ## **2. Install**
 Note: For windows Users, we recommend using Windows Subsystem for Linux 2 (WSL2) to run BigDL-Friesian.
 Please refer [here](./windows_guide.md) for instructions.